o3de/o3de/Gems/Atom/Feature/Common/Assets/Materials/materialpipeline_shader_structure.md

 //
 // - 'PixelGeometryData EvaluatePixelGeometry(VsOutput IN, VsSystemValues SV, bool isFrontFace, const MaterialParameters params);'
 //     This is called in the pixel shader, and converts VsOutput IN into PixelGeometryData.
-//     --------> TODO: <----------- make alpha-clipping part of this, so we only need to call this for the custom z passes.
-Otherwise, this can be folded into the surface
 //
 // - 'Surface EvaluateSurface(VsOutput IN, PixelGeometryData geoData, const MaterialParameters params);'
 //     Called in the pixel shader.
 It converts PixelGeometryData to surface data.